jclocks/AIArt/README.md

-This guide goes through all the steps to build your own AI art installation, using a button to change the AI artwork displayed on a screen.
+This guide goes through all the steps to build your own AI art installation, setting a timer to change the AI artwork displayed on a screen.
 The main components used in this guide are:

 * Raspberry Pi 3B+ or 4.